-- 1. Identify a geologic problem and design experiments to properly test it - 2.
-Produce a clear and concise written proposal and research paper - 3.
-Make clear and effective oral presentations appropriate for the general public and specialists in the discipline - 4.
-Apply material from prior courses and the literature to the solution of a scientific problem - 5.
-Learn to self-critique scientific, oral and written communications, and those of others
+- 1. Identify a geologic problem and design experiments to properly test it. - 2.
+Produce a clear and concise written proposal and research paper. - 3.
+Make clear and effective oral presentations appropriate for the general public and specialists in the discipline. - 4.
+Apply material from prior courses and the literature to the solution of a scientific problem. - 5.
+Learn to self-critique scientific, oral and written communications, and appropriately critique those of others.

-August 30:
+January 30th:

-Topics: Orientation- Selecting and Refining a Project; getting started.
-Discussion of grading policy (see below).
+Topics: Orientation: Selecting and Refining a Project; Getting Started.

+Discussion of Grading Policy.

 Note: 394 students should be sure to consult the new syllabus for important dates.
-Note: First presentation for both 393 and 394, in front of the full department, is approximately six(6) weeks from today.

-September 6:
+February 6th:

-Topic: Scientific Method I, including how it applies to the Senior Thesis.
+Topic: Scientific Method I: History, and including how it applies to the Senior Thesis.